2024–25 Southeastern Louisiana Lady Lions basketball team

 The 2024–25 Southeastern Louisiana Lady Lions basketball team represented Southeastern Louisiana University in the 2024–25 NCAA Division I women's basketball season.
 The Lady Lions were led by eighth-year head coach Ayla Guzzardo, and played their home games at Pride Roofing University Center as members of the Southland Conference.

-On March 22, head coach Ayla Guzzardo announced that she would leave the program as she was hired as head coach for conference opponent McNeese.
+On March 22, head coach Ayla Guzzardo announced that she would leave the program, as she had been hired as head coach for conference opponent McNeese.

 On March 25, Southeastern Louisiana hired Incarnate Word head coach Jeff Dow as their new coach.

 Previous season

-The Lady Lions finished the 2023–24 season 19–12 overall, 14–4 in Southland play to finish tied for second place.
-With a first round bye, they defeated Nicholls in the second round of the Southland women's tournament.
+The Lady Lions finished the 2023–24 season 19–12 overall, 14–4 in Southland play to finish in a tie for second place.
+With a first-round bye, they defeated Nicholls in the second round of the Southland women's tournament.
 Their season ended when they were defeated by Texas A&M–Corpus Christi in the semi-finals.